innodoc/innoconv/docs/getting-started.rst

 -------------

 innoConv is mainly used on Linux machines.
 It might work on Mac OS and Windows/Cygwin/WSL.
-You are invited to share experiences in doing so.
+You are invited to share your experiences.

 Dependencies
 ------------